jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (13B) For the purposes of this Act, where—the amount recovered is deemed to be consideration received for a supply of services performed in the course of that insurer's taxable activity, and a supply of services is deemed to be performed on the day of the insurer's receipt of the amount.
   (a) An insurer recovers an amount (other than aggravated or exemplary damages) as a result of the exercise of rights acquired by subrogation under a contract of insurance; and
   (b) a deduction under section 20(3)(d) has been allowed to the insurer for the payment to which the recovered amount relates—
-(14) If a supply is charged with tax under section 8, but section 11, 11A, 11AB or 11B requires part of the supply to be charged at the rate of 0%, that part of the supply is treated as being a separate supply.
+(14) If a supply is charged with a tax under section 8, but section 11, 11A, 11AB, 11B, or 11C requires part of the supply to be charged at the rate of 0%, that part of the supply is treated as being a separate supply.
 (14B) If part of a supply of an equity security or participatory security is the supply of a right to receive supplies of goods and services that are not exempt supplies, the supply of the right is treated as being a supply of goods and services made for a consideration.
 (15) Where a dwelling is included in a supply, the supply of that dwelling is deemed to be a separate supply from the supply of any other real property included in the supply.
 (16) Where a registered person has claimed a deduction in accordance with section 20(3) of this Act in respect of the supply of a dwelling, any subsequent supply by the registered person of—will, for the avoidance of doubt but subject to subsections (17), (18), and (19)(b) of this section, be deemed to be a taxable supply.